 Yoga is so good for you on so many different levels.
 It is one of the safest types of exercise you can suggest to family, and even the most out of shape friend can gently find a path to better health.
 It is especially good for kids, helping them with stress and sharing a relaxing time with Mom.

-Whether your Mom practices yoga everyday or is a beginner, I’ve selected some poses for a healthy and fun start to Mother’s Day.
+Whether you practice yoga everyday or as a beginner, I’ve selected some poses for a healthy and fun family practice with Mom and the kids.

 Place your hands on the ground, shoulder width apart, and stretch your feet out behind you about 3 feet apart from one another with your hips high in the air.
 You should look like an upside down letter “V.” Because your heart is higher than your head, this pose causes blood to flow to your brain, which calms the nervous system, improves memory, enhances concentration and relieves stress.
 Downward Dog also gently tones your abdomen, which stimulates digestion.

 Place your hands on the ground alongside your body, next to your lower ribs.
 Inhale and press your hands firmly into the floor.
 Straighten your arms, lifting your torso and your legs a few inches off the floor.
 Hold for five slow breathes.